MHL3060/jhipster-adminLTE/README.md

 # Building for production

-To optimize the myFirst client for production, run:
+To optimize the tuxAdmin client for production, run:

     mvn -Pprod clean package